-We consider that a playing sanction is proportionate in these circumstances because matches were lost (or postponed) due to the fact that the club was unable to fulfil its fixtures with Motherwell FC , and Hamilton Academical FC, as it had insufficient players fulfil those fixtures.
+We consider that a playing sanction is proportionate in these circumstances because a match was lost (or postponed) due to the fact that the club was unable to fulfil its fixture with Motherwell FC as it had insufficient players fulfil that fixture.
 This, as we have already said, is a season like no other where a tightened schedule means that any postponement threatens the sporting integrity of the tournament.
-A sporting penalty is not a "wholly inappropriate sanction" because there has been a sporting effect of the failures by the club, and so such a sanction is appropriate.
-Indeed, a similar approach was taken in the recent Autumn Nations Cup match involving Fiji who were unable to fulfil fixtures and their respective opponents were awarded 28-0 victories as a result.
+A sporting penalty is not "a wholly inappropriate sanction" because there has been a sporting effect of the failures by the club and so such a sanction is appropriate.
+We were referred to a European rugby match where a side were unable to travel from France to Leicester to play a game and they had to forfeit that match.
+We appreciate this was in a knock out cup but nonetheless it is of merit to consider here.
+Indeed, a similar approach was taken in the recent Autumn Nations Cup match involving a Fiji team who were unable to fulfil fixtures and their respective opponents were awarded 28-0 victories as a result.

-The club submitted that there was an 'accident of timing' with reference to there being two matches postponed during one Covid outbreak.
-There is not an accident of timing, in our judgment, as to whether one, two or more games were postponed or lost as a result of this Covid outbreak.
+The club submitted that there was an accident of timing, with reference to there being 2 matches postponed during one Covid outbreak.
+We do not consider this to be a mere 'accident of timing', in our judgment, as to whether one, two or more games were postponed or lost as a result of this Covid outbreak.